Superflat

-Superflat is a postmodern art movement, founded by the artist Takashi Murakami, which is influenced by manga and anime.
-However, superflat doesn't have an explicit definition because Takashi Murakami does not want to limit the movement, but rather leave room for it to grow and evolve over time.
+Superflat is a postmodern art movement, founded by Japanese contemporary artist Takashi Murakami, which is influenced by manga and anime.
+However, superflat does not have an explicit definition because Takashi Murakami does not want to limit the movement, but rather leave room for it to grow and evolve over time.

 Superflat is also the name of a 2000 art exhibition, curated by Murakami, that toured West Hollywood, Minneapolis and Seattle.

 Description

 "Superflat" is used by Murakami to refer to various flattened forms in Japanese graphic art, animation, pop culture and fine arts, as well as the "shallow emptiness of Japanese consumer culture."
 Superflat has been embraced by American artists, who have created a hybrid called "SoFlo Superflat".

 Murakami defines Superflat in broad terms, so the subject matter is very diverse.
 Some works explore the consumerism and sexual fetishism that is prevalent in post-war Japanese culture.
 This often includes lolicon art, which is parodied by works such as those by Henmaru Machino.
 These works are an exploration of otaku sexuality through grotesque and/or distorted images.
 Other works are more concerned with a fear of growing up.
 For example, Yoshitomo Nara's work often features playful graffiti on old Japanese ukiyo-e executed in a childish manner.
 And some works focus on the structure and underlying desires that comprise otaku and overall post-war Japanese culture.
 Murakami is influenced by directors such as Hideaki Anno.

 Superflat is not limited to contemporary art alone.
 Murakami cites older Japanese pieces as superflat as well, including Katsushika Hokusai's "Thunderstorm Beneath the Summit" (1830–32) as an example of superflat.

-A subversive look at otakuism is not a defining factor of Kaikai Kiki's galleries; Bome, one of the most important artists involved with the first Superflat exhibition, is a famous otaku figure sculptor and his work based on existing bishoujo anime characters has been showcased in multiple galleries including a solo exhibition in the Kaikai Kiki Gallery.
+A subversive look at otakuism is not a defining factor of Kaikai Kiki's galleries; Bome, one of the most important artists involved with the first Superflat exhibition, is a famous otaku figure sculptor and his work based on existing bishōjo anime characters has been showcased in multiple galleries including a solo exhibition in the Kaikai Kiki Gallery.
 The artist Mr. is a self-described lolicon and views his artwork to be not a cultural commentary but a portrayal of his own personal fantasies.

 Artists

-Superflat artists include Chiho Aoshima, Mahomi Kunikata, Sayuri Michima, Yoshitomo Nara, Aya Takano and Takashi Murakami.
-In addition, some animators within anime and some manga artists have had their past and present work exhibited in Superflat exhibitions, especially Kōji Morimoto, and the work of Hitoshi Tomizawa, author of Alien 9 and Milk Closet.
+Superflat artists include Chiho Aoshima, Keiichi Tanaami, Ayako Rokkaku, Mahomi Kunikata, Sayuri Michima, Yoshitomo Nara, Yuko Yamaguchi, Aya Takano, Yusuke Nakamura, Tomokazu Matsuyama, Sebastian Masuda, Fantasista Utamaro and Takashi Murakami.
+In addition, some animators within anime and some manga artists have had their past and present work exhibited in Superflat exhibitions, especially Kōji Morimoto, Keita Takahashi, Seizō Watase, Seiichi Hayashi, Hibiki Yoshizaki, and the work of Hitoshi Tomizawa, author of Alien 9 and Milk Closet.